“My Boyfriend No Longer Wants to Be My Daughter’s Father”

 My dad is basically saying I’m blind.
 What do you think?
 Do you think Shane will ever step up to the plate and be a role model/father figure?
 I know it was rushed.
 But he took care of us for 4-6 months and then just stopped.
 He also doesn’t tell me he loves me first.
 I’ll say it and he will say it back. — Looking for a Step-dad

 You’re 26 years old and have a 4-year-old daughter to take care of: grow UP and quit depending on other people to take care of you.
-Saying you rushed things with your boyfriend is an understatement.
-You moved in with him less than three months after you became exclusive?
-That’s fast even when there isn’t a child in the picture.
-You rushed things because you wanted to lock down this father figure without even getting to KNOW the father figure, and in doing so you risked hurting your daughter, confusing her, and rocking whatever stability she may have had.
+You did rush things with your boyfriend, and it’s easy to think you rushed things because you wanted to lock down this father figure.
+But in doing so, you risked hurting your daughter, confusing her, and rocking whatever stability she may have had.

 Not only did you rush the relationship, but you immediately started depending on Shane to support you and your daughter.
-No wonder he wants to put the brakes on.
-He is telling you every way he can that he’s not ready for the responsibility and commitment of caring for a young child.
+He’s telling you every way he can that he’s not ready for the responsibility and commitment of caring for a young child.
 At 35, he should have known enough not to allow you and your daughter to move in with him after a couple of months, but what he didn’t know then he soon figured out: he is not ready to be a father to a little girl he’s known a few months.

 And speaking of fathers, your dad needs to mind his own business.
 He is way out of bounds insisting you give this boyfriend of a few months an ultimatum to either be your kid’s step-dad or say good-bye to your relationship.
-What kind of nutso talk is that?
 Save yourself the time and trouble and skip the ultimatum because Shane has already made clear what his choice is.
-HE DOES NOT WANT TO BE YOUR DAUGHTER’S DAD.
+He doesn’t want to be your daughter’s dad.

 If you have a relationship/dating question I can help answer, you can send me your letters at [email protected].